 I decided my first “You Asked” post would be whichever topic came up the most from my friends, and the result ended up being one of the questions I get most often in person from friends and family, so it feels right to start here.

 You Asked: When is it time to switch to a booster?

 I think boosters are confusing because all the seats you’ve used up to this point have been sort of similar.
 They all install in a relatively similar pattern, the way you secure your child is consistent, but then you get to boosters and they don’t install the same way and they don’t work the same way and it’s just hard to know if you’re doing it right.
 As a parent who is starting to booster-train for the first time, I feel this confusion first hand.

-Most booster seats (or combination seats used in booster mode) have either a 30 or 40-pound weight minimum, a height minimum and an age minimum of 3 to 4 years, generally speaking.
+Most booster seats (or combination seats used in booster mode) have a 40-pound weight minimum, a height minimum, and an age minimum of 4 years, generally speaking.
 Unlike a harnessed seat, which restrains the child with a built-in 5-point harness, the booster is used to literally boost the child up so that the adult seat belt fits properly on the strongest parts of their body – the pelvic bones and collar bone.
 A good belt fit means the shoulder belt lays flat across the middle of the collar bone and the lap belt lays across the thighs and off the belly.

 I put my current 3-year-old child in a booster for less than 2 minutes to take a picture of him and I told him to sit still.
 This is a progression of what took place in those 2 minutes and it perfectly illustrates the issue: